<< <%SKIN-STRTRANS-SYNTOC%> >>

-However, in some limited cases you may want to generate your own mailing labels, either because you want different information included on them, or because you want to use a size of mailing labels that isn't supported by the above reports, or you want to use a different font.
+However, in some limited cases you may want to generate your own mailing labels or envelopes, perhaps because you want different information included on them, you want to use a size of mailing labels or envelopes that isn't supported by the above reports, or you want to use a different font.

-At least with Microsoft Word, you can generate mailing labels or even reports using the Letters ⇒ Mass Mailing feature.
-The following instructions work for Word 2000, but it is probably very similar to do it with Word 97 or Word 2003 (however, see below for instructions for Word 2007).
-The same type of options may be possible with WordPerfect or other word processing programs, but truthfully we just haven't tried them.
+The following mail merging instructions work for Word 2010 or later.
+The same type of actions may be possible with WordPerfect or other word processing programs, but truthfully, we just haven't tried them.

-Microsoft also has an online article about creating mailing labels using Word, with your data coming from an Excel spreadsheet, at http://support.office.com/en-us/article/print-labels-for-your-mailing-list-276a2cd1-74d2-43d0-ab5a-b90460358ad5.
+Microsoft actually has an online article and video about creating mailing labels using Word, with your data coming from an Excel spreadsheet (or various other sources), at https://support.office.com/en-us/article/print-labels-for-your-mailing-list-276a2cd1-74d2-43d0-ab5a-b90460358ad5.
 It may make more sense to follow its instructions than the ones in the rest of this help topic.

 Word for Office 365, Word 2019, Word 2016, Word 2013 and Word 2010 Details